 Treatment of mild to moderate constipation may involve admitting your dog so that he can be given enemas and fluids (a drip) to rehydrate them.
 Manual removal of impacted faeces may also be necessary.
 In cases of intact (uncastrated) males where the prostate is the cause of constipation, castration may be recommended.

-What can you give a dog for constipation?
+What to give a dog for constipation?

 In order to provide dog constipation relief, things your vet may recommend include: